kraksoft/vagrant-setup/README.md

 Vagrant setup
 =============

-The main goal of this repository is to provide simple Vagrant setup.
+This repository provide simple Vagrant setup.

 This repository contain scripts for:
 - adding box: local and remote